aka Dr Butcher M.D.; Dr Butcher M.D. (Medical Deviate); Zombi Holocaust

 Italian gore cinema of the late 1970s/early 1980s has the reputation as producing some of the most extreme films ever made.
 First there was the Italian cannibal film, which passed through effort like Deep River Savages (1972), Last Cannibal World/Jungle Holocaust (1977), Emanuelle and the Last Cannibals (1977), Slave of the Cannibal God/Prisoner of the Cannibal God (1978), Anthropophagus (1980), Cannibal Apocalypse/Cannibals in the Streets (1980), Eaten Alive (1980) and the notorious of them all, Cannibal Holocaust (1979) and Cannibal Ferox (1981), both of which involved the actual mutilation of animals on screen.

-The success of George A. Romero’s Dawn of the Dead (1978) next brought about a host of copycat Italian zombie movies, which included the likes of Nightmare City (1980), Zombie Creeping Flesh (1980), Burial Ground (1981), Dawn of the Mummy (1981), Demons (1985) and sequels, with Lucio Fulci almost making the zombie film a genre unto himself for a time with the likes of Zombie – Flesh Eaters (1979), City of the Living Dead/Gates of Hell (1980), The Beyond (1981) and The House By the Cemetery (1981).
+The success of George A. Romero’s Dawn of the Dead (1978) next brought about a host of copycat Italian zombie movies, which included the likes of Nightmare City (1980), Hell of the Living Dead/Zombie – Creeping Flesh (1980), Burial Ground (1981), Dawn of the Mummy (1981), Demons (1985) and sequels, with Lucio Fulci almost making the zombie film a genre unto himself for a time with the likes of Zombie – Flesh Eaters (1979), City of the Living Dead/Gates of Hell (1980), The Beyond (1981) and The House By the Cemetery (1981).

 Zombie Holocaust is one of the most notorious among these Italian zombie films.
 It was banned in numerous countries and listed as a Video Nasty in the UK, which seemed to be the mark of distinction that sorted the hardcore Italian gore movies from the pretenders.
 The uncut version of the film seen here is extremely gory – indeed, the entire film is little more than a catalogue of gut-splattering mutilations.